AyyoubTelmoudy/hahn-software-assessment/readme.md

 ## Project Overview

-The **Employee Records Management System** is an internal application designed to centralize employee data management across departments.
-It provides secure access controls, detailed audit trails, advanced search and filtering capabilities, and reporting features to streamline HR and administrative workflows.
+The **IT Support System** is an internal application designed to help employees submiting issues related to it material and software.
+It gives them the possibility to create tickets and the it-support members process it.

 ### Key Features
-1. **Employee Data Management**
+1. **Tickets management**
 - Manages the following attributes:
-    - Full Name
-    - Employee ID
+    - Ticket ID
-    - Job Title
-    - Department
-    - Hire Date
+    - Category
-    - Employment Status
+    - Status
+    - Title
-    - Contact Information
+    - Description
-    - Address
+    - Priority

 2. **Role-Based Permissions**
-- **HR Personnel**:
-    - Full CRUD (Create, Read, Update, Delete) operations on all employee data.
-- **Managers**:
+- **Employees **:
-    - Limited editing rights for employees within their department.
+    - Create and view their own tickets.
-- **Administrators**:
+- **It-support members**:
-    - Full system access, including configuration settings and user permission management.
+    - Update ticket status and add comments to tickets.

 3. **Audit Trail**
-- Logs all changes to employee records with detailed information about the user who made the modification and a timestamp.
+- Logs all changes of ticket status and comments.

 4. **Search and Filtering**
 - Allows searching by:
-    - Name
-    - Employee ID
+    - Ticket ID
-    - Department
-    - Job Title
-- Provides filtering based on:
-    - Employment Status
-    - Department
-    - Hire Date

-5. **Validation**
-- Ensures:
+    - Ticket status
-    - Valid email formats.
-    - Unique Employee IDs to prevent duplication.

-6. **Reporting**
-- Generates basic reports for insights into employee data.

-7. **Swagger Documentation**
+5. **Swagger Documentation**
 - Comprehensive documentation of the API endpoints using **Swagger OpenAPI**, enabling developers to test and understand the backend functionality easily.

 ---